 For example, we have a schedule that we are told to compress for.
 Here, we have only 12 days for simplicity, and we need to compress it for three days.
 We will keep the resources constant in fast-tracking but make activities parallel, as shown in the below picture.

 Employing this technique will increase risk and rework chances as two or more activities will be done simultaneously.
-So ultima, we, as a project manager er, will have to decide which technique to be used based on the nature and criticality of a project.
+So ultima, we, as project managers er, will have to decide which technique to be used based on the nature and criticality of a project.

 During the planning phase of a real-time project, it may seem impossible to work on parallel activities.
 Still, it is necessary to think out of the box, and you may find the solution even for the most critical problems.
 In the above example, we assume that the activities’ resources are different; hence we can go for the parallel operation.

-So to summarize, the following are step by step guideline for the Fast-tracking technique.
+So to summarize, the following are step-by-step guidelines for the Fast-tracking technique.

-- Define the goals expected from fast-tracking of a given project
+- Define the goals expected from the fast-tracking of a given project

 - Analyze project plan to define interlinked milestones/activities